rishanexe/MeetAutoLeaveExtension/README.md

 - The sessions should be atleast 15 minutes long after pressing "Auto Leave" button.

+This is a simple extension I developed for my use case.
 If you want to collaborate, add additional features or fix bugs then you're welcomed.